Cloud9-ine/E-Voting_SPC/README.md

 4. Phishing Page (Completed)

-   We created a phishing form that look the same as vote page.
+   We created a phishing form that lookS the same as vote page.
 The phishing form will be rendered after a new voter registered.
    It won't pass Office ID (unique_office_id) or Candidate ID (unqiue_candidate_id) the voter chose to dababase.
 Instead, it will pass Office ID (uniqu_office_id) as 1 and Candidate ID (uniqu_candidate_id) as 1.
    So whatever the voter want to choose, the vote will go for Candidate 1 of Office 1.